Keycloak

 We tested the creation of 1000 users without concurrency.
 In the previous version, this process, with the session stored in the database, took around 8 minutes.

 With Keycloak v26, the process also took 8 minutes, as the session-in-database feature, previously in preview, is now fully integrated into the platform.
+During this phase, the average response time was about 200ms.

 High activity